NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ask.md

-`ask` is a command that is used to make the agents in the agentset do something.
-The syntax is:
+`ask` is a command that we use to make all the agents in a given agentset follow a set of rules.
+Its syntax is: